 Funding and Resources

 The project is funded by Certificates of Obligation (COs).
-COs are non-voter approved municipal bonds designed to finance public projects identified essential for the community.
+COs are non-voter approved municipal bonds designed to finance public projects identified as essential for the community.

 Contact Information

-PARD Project Manager, Reynaldo Hernandez email or phone at (512) 974-9464.
+For more information or to provide feedback, feel free to contact PARD Project Manager, Reynaldo Hernandez by email or phone at (512) 974-9464.